JUMP TO: Improve my Google Business profile in <10 minutes

 For example, we put together Wedding Planning Resources at Mountain House Estate.
 See more here: https://mountainhouseestate.com/wedding-planning-resources/

-– Make sure your website is the most beautiful around and has as much information as possible.
+Make sure your website is the most beautiful around and has as much information as possible.
+Millennials (and baby boomers) are judging your website.
 ‘Nuff said.
-Need more help?
-Visit this article we wrote about designing a website that converts Millenials & Gen Z.

--Be creative!
-Show couples what your venue is like through photos, videos, and articles.
+Be creative!
+Show Millennials (wedding couples) what your venue is like through virtual tours and wedding photos.

--Consider posting content that you know your target audience (couples) will want to see.
+-Consider posting content that you know your target audience (Millennials, baby boomer parents, couples) will want to see.
 We touched on this above, but I can’t emphasize it enough!
 Don’t spend too much time writing Instagram captions — no one really reads them.

 I hope you found this article useful and already are ready to market your wedding venue to brides and couples using these tips.
 Even if you don’t have a robust marketing plan, this short list can help ramp up your wedding business.
 If you need any help or further clarification, don’t hesitate to reach out to me!